averikitsch/langchaingo/examples/alloydb-vectorstore-example/README.md

 1. **Creates a Alloydb VectorStore:**
    - Establishes a connection to the AlloyDB database.
    - Initializes the `alloydb.PostgresEngine` object.
-   - Initializes a `alloydb.VectorStore` objects using OpenAI embeddings.
+   - Initializes a `alloydb.VectorStore` objects using VertexAI embeddings.
    - Requires the environment variables to be set for it to work.

-2. **Initializes OpenAI Embeddings:**
+2. **Initializes VertexAI Embeddings:**
-    - Creates an embeddings client using the OpenAI API.
+    - Creates an embeddings client using the VertexAI API.
-    - Requires an OpenAI API key to be set as an environment variable.
+    - Requires an VertexAI API key to be set as an environment variable.

 3. **Adds Sample Documents:**
     - Inserts several documents (cities) with metadata into the vector store.